 Normalisation is a methodology that allows comparison of each impact factor to a reference value in order to determine to what extent each individual factor is important compared to this reference (e.g. human activities, European production, European consumption, etc.).
-The reference values retained for normalisation of impact factors in our methodology come from data published by the European Commission (EC) - Joint Research Centre (JRC): European Domestic impacts (EC-JRC EU27 (2010)), per person(10).
+The baseline values we used to normalize the impact factors are based on per capita impact values at the global level, taken from data published by the European Commission(16).